Moak2003/Sign-Language-Detection-System/README.md

 Improving the accuracy of the sign detection algorithm Expanding the system to support additional sign languages Integrating the system with other assistive technologies

+Additional features

+Sentence Creator
+In addition to recognizing individual signs and gestures, the system also includes a sentence creator feature.
+This feature is designed to generate complete sentences using the signs detected by the system.
+The sentence creator takes into account the grammatical structure of sign language and uses natural language processing techniques to generate meaningful sentences.
+To use the sentence creator feature, simply sign a series of words or phrases in the desired order.
+The system will detect each sign and use them to construct a grammatically correct sentence.
+The resulting sentence will be displayed on the screen or read aloud using a text-to-speech engine, depending on your configuration.
+The sentence creator feature is still a work in progress, and I am constantly working to improve its accuracy and performance.
+If you encounter any issues or have any suggestions for improvement, please feel free to contact.